“A Bridge Home puts Angelenos on a path out of homelessness and into supportive housing.”

 Bridge housing will remain standing for three years — enough time for the City to construct supportive housing for the Angelenos living in them.
 The supportive housing will be furnished with on-site security, mental health, employment, addiction, housing placement services, and wellness resources.

 The City of Los Angeles is building on the legacy of El Pueblo as a welcoming place where people from all walks of life can make a fresh start.
-New temporary bridge housing for homeless Angelenos will be available in El Pueblo for three years, serves an existing homeless population, and offers intensive case management services — from mental health to drug and alcohol treatment — that are carefully tailored to help homeless Angelenos stabilize, begin rebuilding their lives, and move into permanent housing as quickly as possible.
+Thanks to the leadership of Mayor Garcetti and Councilmember Jose Huizar, El Puente is the first A Bridge Home site to open, serving an existing homeless population, and offering intensive case management services that are carefully tailored to help homeless Angelenos stabilize, begin rebuilding their lives, and move into permanent housing as quickly as possible.

 Frequently Asked Questions